 With one of the highest concentrations of industry in the UK, and located on the coastline close to highly-prospective North Sea carbon storage sites, Teesside in Tees Valley is an ideal setting to develop the first CCS network in the UK.
 Teesside has the most integrated industrial cluster in the UK, creating economies of scale that make CCS a low-cost option.
 Carbon dioxide is already captured by some plants in Teesside and sold for commercial use.
 Supportive infrastructure and skills are already in place in Teesside, and scoping studies have indicated the Teesside Collective can be technically and economically viable.

 Carbon dioxide would be captured initially using conventional available technologies from the industrial cluster in Teesside using a shared onshore pipeline network.
 Some CO2 is already separated as part of an industrial process (for example, in fertiliser production).
 The captured CO2 would be compressed to dense phase at each location and then piped to an offshore storage location.

 The primary storage option under consideration is saline formations in the Bunter Sandstone in the southern North Sea.
 The Captain Sandstone formation in the northern North Sea is also under consideration.

-Scoping work on the project has been funded by the UK Government and by industrial company contributions.
+Scoping work on the development has been funded by the UK Government and by industrial company contributions.

 The Teesside Collective plan to progress the project includes the following key elements: